priyanshbalyan/appointment-app/README.md

 # App specific features:

+- Can make reservations for 3 months in advance
 - Show loader when a route is loading
 - Show error toast and redirect back to login when user tries to access protected route
 - Redirect user to appointment page after user creates a slot and update list